edgedb/edgedb/docs/guides/auth/email_password.rst

 Start the PKCE flow
 -------------------

-Your application server creates a 32-byte base64 URL encoded string (which will be 43 bytes after encoding), called the ``verifier``.
+Your application server creates a 32-byte Base64 URL-encoded string (which will be 43 bytes after encoding), called the ``verifier``.
 You need to store this value for the duration of the flow.
 One way to accomplish this bit of state is to use an HttpOnly cookie when the browser makes a request to the server for